chicks-net/deggy-reformatter/README.md

 Plans
 -----

-* integrate schedule from a google drive spreadsheet
+* integrate schedule from a google drive spreadsheet or maybe somewhere else
-* sort core hours checks into timeline with the rest of the checks